-A Florida 30 Day Notice to Vacate is a legal letter written by the landlord or the tenant to end a quarter-to-quarter tenancy.
-This notice is provided to either party at least thirty (30) calendar days before the end of any quarterly period.
+A Florida 30 Day Notice To Vacate is a letter that complies with state legal requirements to terminate a quarter-to-quarter tenancy.
+The non-terminating party must receive notice at least thirty (30) calendar days before the date of termination.

 Sources